CH030619/IS-2010_Scoring-System/README.md

 * Format: Only .xlsx is supported (No Macros/Password protection).

 ### 🧪 Quick Test (Demo)
+1) Download the testing folders (Guided_Lab_2 & Guided_Lab_3)

-1) Upload prof_lab_2.xlsx in the Professor's File slot.
+2) Upload professor's file (xlsx) in the Professor's File slot.

-2) Upload u1234567(CH)_lab_2.xlsx in the Student's File slot.
+3) Upload student's file (u0000000_lab_x).xlsx in the Student's File slot.

-3) Select the Fill Color you used for the answer key.
+4) Select the Fill Color you used for the answer key.

-4) Click Start Grading and review the AI-generated PDF reports.
+5) Click Start Grading and review the AI-generated PDF reports.